-(2) Pro forma as adjusted consolidated balance sheet data reflects the pro forma items described immediately above plus (1) our sale of 6,250,000 shares of common stock in this offering at an assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, (2) the Debt Repayment and (3) our write-off of the associated debt issuance costs.
+(2) Pro forma as adjusted consolidated balance sheet data reflects the pro forma items described immediately above plus (1) our sale of 6,250,000 shares of common stock in this offering at an assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, (2) repayment of principal and interest under our revolving line of credit and term loan and (3) our write-off of the associated debt issuance costs.

 (3) Pro forma as adjusted consolidated balance sheet data is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
 Each \$1.00 increase or decrease in the assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease pro forma as adjusted cash, total assets and total stockholders' (deficit) equity by approximately \$5.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions payable by us.
-We may also increase or decrease or decrease pro forma as adjusted cash, total assets and total stockholders' (deficit) equity by approximately \$1.2 million, at the assumed initial public offering price, and after deducting underwriting discounts and commissions payable by us.
+We may also increase or decrease the number of shares offered by us would increase or decrease pro forma as adjusted cash, total assets and total stockholders' (deficit) equity by approximately \$11.6 million, at the assumed initial public offering price, and after deducting underwriting discounts and commissions payable by us.